carlomilanesi/measures-rs/docs/Motivation.md

 This causes an error on the last statement, as `nalgebra` is not able to apply a linear transformation to a vector of `Measure` values, for the same reason that measures do not implement all the traits implemented by numbers.
 And even if it were able, probably the resulting value, which is assigned to `rotated_displacement`, wouldn’t have the proper unit of measurement.

-Instead, using the library `rs-measures`, it is possible to compile the following code:
+Instead, using the library `measures`, it is possible to compile the following code:

 ```rust
 // A 2D measure in metres.